ttothuk-proj/linear_regression_serie_a_standings/README.md

 # Serie A standings prediction using linear regression

 A model is created to predict the final league rank of a based on goal difference.
-The data was acquired from (WorldFootball)[https://www.worldfootball.net/schedule/ita-serie-a-2019-2020-spieltag/38/] using the pandas pythin library.
+The data was acquired from [WorldFootball](https://www.worldfootball.net/schedule/ita-serie-a-2019-2020-spieltag/38/) using the pandas Python library.

 ### First image